Solar panel installer insurance

 What is solar panel installer insurance?

-Solar panel installation insurance is a collection of covers designed to protect your business from the unique risks of installing and maintaining solar energy systems.
+Solar panel installer insurance—sometimes called solar contractors insurance or solar installation insurance—is a tailored package of business covers designed to protect you from the unique risks of fitting and maintaining solar energy systems.

 Public liability insurance for solar contractors